brandtg/jove/README.md

     - `save_csv`: Writes a Pandas DataFrame as CSV in `data`
     - `save_fig`: Writes a Matplotlib figure as PNG in `figures`
 - `code.py`: Analysis-specific functions and code
-- `shell.sh`: Starts an iPython shell, and runs lib.py then code.py
+- `shell.sh`: Starts an IPython shell, and runs lib.py then code.py

 ## Example